Lending Expertise to the Council’s Leaders

 - Faculty advisors from chapters of the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority;

 - Representatives of the national organization for the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority;

 - Individual volunteers who can contribute to the Board by virtue of their background, experience, or institutional affiliations.

 Volunteers do not need a Delta Phi Epsilon affiliation to participate in the Board.

-The Board of Adviser’s main role for the 2017-2018 period will be to assist the Society’s leadership in developing a strategic plan.
-The plan will map the Society’s growth for the medium term and provide tools to measure the Society’s progress and leadership performance.
+The Board of Adviser’s main role for the 2018-2019 period will be to assist the Council’s leadership in developing a strategic plan.
+The plan will map the Society’s growth for the medium term and provide tools to measure the Council’s progress and leadership performance.

 Board members sit for one-year terms, which may be renewed.